Express Post Australia Wide

-Pathology test reports are produced on hard body templates which by design include a standard sleep/wake cycle I.E. sleep around 8 – 10Pm and wake at 7AM.
-These test result templates are embedded in the machinery and so cannot be modified without huge cost.
+Pathology test reports are produced on hard body templates which, by design, include a standard sleep/wake cycle – I.E. sleep around 8M – 10PM, and wake at 7AM.
+These test result templates are embedded into the machinery during manufacture and cannot be modified to suit each and every test.

-What does this mean?
+What does this mean for Shift Workers?

 An additional step involving a small adjustment to the collection time(s) is performed by the laboratory tech team during testing.
 In short, the lab will recalibrate the collection time to fit the correct reference range.
 This ensures all test results are affixed to the correct time-of-day (TOD) reference range.

-Still confused.
+Still confused?
 Here is an example;

 When viewing the test report, we will see that the specimen, collected at 2:30PM, (30 minutes after actual wake time), is now noted as a 07:30AM (collection time) result.
 Realigning the test result to the test report template standard sleep-wake cycle is done to apply the appropriate reference range for accurate comparison.